SerialKeyManager/OfflineKeyValidationExample/README.md

 This repository contains examples in both VB.NET and C#.

 ### Remarks
 Solutions can be made even safer by checking the activation date.
 It will be signed if you set signDate to true during activation and later check the time difference.
-If you would have any questions, pleas feel free to ask them here (http://support.serialkeymanager.com/forums/)
+If you would have any questions, please feel free to ask them here (http://support.serialkeymanager.com/forums/)